 - For instance, you only become aware of what your pension has invested in after the fact.

-Time limits for a Mis-sold Pension Compensation Claim
+Proving Liability in a Mis-sold Pension Compensation Claim

 - Did they promise 100% returns but you actually lost money?
 To prove your claim, you’ll need to be able to document and verify it.

 - Did they steer your funds toward a high-risk enterprise without your knowledge?
 As you might expect, a judge will likely ask if you can back that up.

 Making a Claim for Mis-sold Pension Compensation